- Leveraged Create Value Messages to develop a differentiated, cross-functional market message, focused on the buyer instead of features and benefits

 To deliver better executive proposals, and to really speak the language of buyers in the C-suite, the company knew it needed to improve the depth and breadth of its relationships with decision-makers in these roles.

-Aon Hewitt leveraged Corporate Visions’ cross-functional messaging workshop, Power Positioning, and two of its skills training programs, Power Messaging and Executive Conversations, to improve their ability to differentiate their message and engage C-suite decision-makers.
+Aon Hewitt leveraged Corporate Visions’ cross-functional messaging workshop, Create Value Messages, and two of its skills training programs, Create Value Skills and Elevate Value Skills, to improve their ability to differentiate their message and engage C-suite decision-makers.

 Armstrong said these messaging and skills programs have been instrumental in helping Aon Hewitt transform their customer conversations.

 She said: “We’ve partnered with Corporate Visions to transform the [customer] conversation in so many different ways, whether it’s becoming smarter and more articulating in partnering with executives and understanding what’s most important to them, or whether it’s taking that step back and saying: what we know about our differentiation is actually kind of parity.
 It’s actually the same as everyone else.
 And so they’ve helped us to dig and truly reflect upon what makes us special.”